What you need to know about the CSS Profile

 What is the CSS Profile?

 The CSS Profile is short for the College Scholarship Service Profile.
 It’s a private, independent survey you fill out through a nonprofit organization known as the College Board.
-At present, around 200 universities rely on the CSS Profile for guidance in awarding scholarships and other nonfederal financial aid.
+At present, around 200 universities rely on the CSS Profile for guidance in awarding scholarships and other non-federal financial aid.

 If a college you’re considering offers scholarship programs and you plan to apply, you should check to see if you need to complete the CSS Profile.
 The good news is that you have to fill out the CSS Profile application only once.
 From there, the College Board can share your information with as many participating colleges or scholarship programs as you select.

-When to complete the CSS Profile
+When should you complete the CSS Profile?

 CSS Profile applications open on Oct.
 1 each year.
 Should a university or scholarship program require a CSS Profile to consider you for financial aid, you’ll want to complete your application a minimum of two weeks before any scholarship priority application deadlines.
 However, it’s wise to complete your application as soon as it becomes available for the upcoming school year.

-How much the CSS Profile application costs
+How much does the CSS Profile application cost?

 Unlike the FAFSA, the CSS Profile isn’t free.
 Be prepared for the following costs: